Benz56/PocketGames/README.md

 # PocketGames
-A repository merely used as a Wiki page for the Minecraft plugin Pocket Games.
+A repository merely used as an issue tracker and Wiki page for the Minecraft plugin Pocket Games.